Charles Wheaton Abbot Jr.: Adjutant General of Rhode Island

 In January 1911, Abbot was appointed the Adjutant General of Rhode Island, and was concurrently promoted to the rank of brigadier general.
 He held that position until his death in 1923.

 As adjutant general, he oversaw the mobilization of Rhode Island National Guard units during the First World War and the implementation of the Selective Service Act.
 From September 1917 until the end of the war, he served as the professor of military science at Brown University.
 He also oversaw the establishment of the Rhode Island State Guard – a state military force which assumed the functions of the National Guard while the National Guard was in Federal service.

 Honors

 General Abbot served as Chief Scout of the Rhode Island Boy Scouts from March 12, 1911, to March 10, 1912.
 He was awarded a Master of Arts degree from Brown University in 1922.

 Death

 General Abbot died at his home in Warren, Rhode Island, on November 29, 1923.
+He is buried in the Abbot family tomb in the South Burial Ground in Warren.

-Personal life
+Memberships

 Abbot belonged to several military and hereditary societies.
 He served for one year as the commander of the Rhode Island Department of the Sons of Veterans in 1897.
 On October 18, 1891, he was admitted to the Rhode Island Society of the Sons of the American Revolution and served as it president from 1915 to 1916.

-He was also a member of The American Legion, General Society of the War of 1812, Military Order of the Loyal Legion of the United States, Regular Army and Navy Union, and the United Spanish War Veterans.
+He was also a member of the General Society of the War of 1812, Military Order of the Loyal Legion of the United States, Regular Army and Navy Union, United Spanish War Veterans and the American Legion.